 I would like to know which fruit trees are most successful in the area.
 Specifically which varieties of peaches are grown in this type of soil?

-Burleson County Texas Posted almost 3 years ago
+Burleson County Texas Posted about 3 years ago

 This was given to me.
 Is it a type of bonsai tree.
 Looks a little rough need to know what it is so I can take care of it.